-With a net worth of $7.1B, China-born Forrest Li is the seventh richest man in Singapore, he is the Chairman & CEO of Sea Limited.
+With a net worth of $7.1B, China-born Forrest Li is the seventh richest man (update: ranked the richest as of September 2021) in Singapore, he is the Chairman & CEO of Sea Limited.
 Co-founded by Forrest Li, Gang Ye and David Chen, Sea Limited is the holding company for Shopee, SeaMoney and Garena.

 Originated from Tianjin, Li revealed that he wasn’t the most hardworking student but spent time playing games at cybercafe instead.
 After earning an engineering degree from Shanghai Jiaotong University, Li worked at Motorola and Corning in China.